dayton-outar/glif/algos/js/codility/euclidean/README.md

 Let’s estimate this algorithm’s time complexity (based on $n = a + b$).
 The number of steps can be linear, for e.g. $gcd(x, 1)$, so the time complexity is $O(n)$.
 This is the worst-case complexity, because the value $x + y$ decreases with every step.

-## 12.2 Euclidean algorithm by division
+## 12.2 Euclidean Algorithm by Division

 Let’s start by understanding the algorithm and then go on to prove its correctness.
 For two given numbers $a$ and $b$, such that $a \geq b$: